swup/docs/docs/plugins/scroll-plugin.md

 ## Changes of swup instance
 Plugins ads `scrollTo` method to the swup instance, which can be later used for custom scrolling.
 Method accepts offset in pixels or element you want to scroll to.

+Plugin also adds `scrollStart` and `scrollDone` events to swup, that can be listened to with `on` method.